Go to Qualcomm.com

-2. Recommend to the Board whether the audited financial statements should be included in the Company's Annual Report on Form 10-K.
+2. Recommend to the Board whether the audited consolidated financial statements should be included in the Company’s Annual Report on Form 10‑K.

 3. Periodically (but not less than annually) meet separately with the independent auditor.

-2. Review and approve, at least annually, the internal audit plans, budget and staffing of the internal audit function.
+2. Review and approve the Internal Audit Charter.
+Review and approve the appointment of the Chief Audit Executive (“CAE”).
+Review the performance and compensation of the CAE within the context of the Company’s compensation processes, programs and policies.
+At least annually, review and approve the internal audit plans, budget and staffing of the internal audit function.
 The Committee shall also receive regular reports from the Company's internal auditor regarding the significant results of internal audits; and whether recommendations made in the audits have been implemented by Company management.
-The Committee shall meet separately with the internal auditor to discuss any matter that members of the Committee or the internal auditor believe should be discussed privately.
+At least annually, the Committee shall meet separately with the internal auditor to discuss any matter that members of the Committee or the internal auditor believe should be discussed privately.

 3. Review with the principal executive and financial officers of the Company any report on significant deficiencies in the design or operation of internal controls that could adversely affect the Company’s ability to record, process, summarize or report financial data, any material weakness in internal controls identified to the independent auditors, and any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls.

 Legal Compliance and Ethics Oversight

-1. Review and approve related person transactions (other than employment/compensation related transactions, which are subject to review by the Compensation Committee) that would require disclosure under applicable SEC rules (including, to the extent required by the applicable Nasdaq rules, transactions with family members of directors or executive officers), after considering potential conflicts of interest and improprieties.
+1. Review related person transactions (other than employment/compensation related transactions, which are subject to review by the Compensation Committee) that would require disclosure under applicable SEC rules (including, to the extent required by the applicable NASDAQ rules, transactions with family members of directors or executive officers), after considering potential conflicts of interest and improprieties.